swaldy/smart_pixels_BDT/README.md

 # ------LXPLUS SETUP EXAMPLES-----------

+The steps below describe how to run scripts when working in lxplus9

 ## Step 0: set up python venv

 I run all code on lxplus9.
 Before running any scripts, in a clean shell do...